elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 ## Preface

-The goal of the described project is to build a small short-distance wireless sender with touch sensor that can be hidden in a printed magazine to make it "Phygital" = Physical and Digital.
-The user sees a printed advertisment with an integrated touch area.
+The goal of the described project is to build a small short-distance wireless sender with touch and light sensor that can be hidden in a printed magazine / book to make it "Phygital" = Physical and Digital.
+Two use-cases have been implemented:

+* The user sees a printed advertisment with an integrated touch area.
 If he touches the area in the paper, the corresponding product is offered on a nearby screen and can be customized by the reader.
+* The user opens a book and the reading light switches oh while the ambient light dims down.

 ## Requirements
 * Small